Boļeslavs Maikovskis: Emigration to the United States

-The Soviet Union, which had no extradition treaty with the United States, demanded his extradition.
-The United States refused, but the Immigration and Naturalization Service started an investigation whose hearings, court actions and appeals lasted more than 20 years.
-During this time, Maikovskis became the target of anti-Nazi vigilantes.
+His crimes were detailed in a November 1976 episode of 60 Minutes, and, in 1977, Maikovskis was featured in Howard Blum's book Wanted!: The Search for Nazis in America.
+During the 1970s and 1980s, Maikovskis became the target of anti-Nazi vigilantes.
 In August 1978, he was shot in the right knee at his home.
 In 1979, a man stabbed a person whom he mistook for Maikovskis.
 In September 1981, Maikovskis's home was bombed by the Jewish Defense League.